 I grew up in France, in the water before I could properly walk.
-I have been swimming competitively in Burgundy since a young age for over 10 years.
-But it was the ocean that eventually taught me something the pool never could.
+I was a semi-professional swimmer and swam competitively for over 10 years.
+But the ocean eventually taught me something the pool never could.

-That discovery led me to build my own underwater photography workshops, spaces where I could share this practice with others, inspire, and initiate (in freediving or photography).
+This led me to build my own underwater photography workshops, spaces where I could share this practice, inspire, and initiate (in freediving or photography).

-It also led me further out into the world.
-I raised funds independently to travel from Canada to Baja California to document the vaquita marina, one of the most critically endangered species on the planet.
-That paved the path to my third passion and another branch of my work: documentaries and filmmaking.
+It also led me further out into the world: I raised funds independently to travel from Canada to Baja California to document the Vaquita marina, one of the most critically endangered species on the planet as part of a feature documentary I'm co-directing.

-Conservation for me isn't a label or a niche, to have the "power" - or at least the will, and going for it, to show what's worth and needs protecting, without shouting about it.
+For me, conservation isn't a label or a niche.
+It's about having the will to show what's worth protecting, without shouting about it.
 To make images that make people feel something, and trust that feeling is enough.

 I'm based in Barcelona.
 The ocean is always close.